The Junior chess club returns on Wednesday evening, 17th September. (Venue Galway Tennis club in Salthill).

 The U-12′s ,..
 Knocknacarra lost out on the tiebreak rule.
 And the all-girls team from Roscommon are Connaught u-12 champions.
 They were thrilled to win.

-The Galway U-16′s team edged out an excellent Sligo team in the semi-finals and found their nemesis, Castlebar, waiting for them in the finals .. but Claregalway-Lackagh had an edge on the day and deservedly won their 1st U-16 Connaught title.
-Next it’s the Nationals in August.
+The Galway U-16′s team edged out an excellent Sligo team in the semi-finals and had another very tough match against Castlebar in the finals .. but Claregalway-Lackagh had an edge on the day and won their 1st U-16 Connaught title.

 We travelled to Limerick last week for the national schools All Ireland finals .. there was some good news for Galway schools .. .. with a score of 6 / 6, the individual champion is Oisin Noone, of Claregalway N.S. .. and the Galway Champions (Bushy Park) improved on their 6th place last year to take 3rd this year.